ovibob/Python-learning/Inventwithpython.com/README.md

 ### Caesar cipher
 The Caesar cipher is an ancient encryption algorithm used by Julius Caesar.
 It encrypts letters by shifting them over by a certain number of places in the alphabet.
 We call the length of shift the key.
 For example, if the key is 3, then A becomes D, B becomes E, C becomes F, and so on.
 To decrypt the message, you must shift the encrypted letters in the opposite direction.
 This program lets the user encrypt and decrypt messages according to this algorithm.

+### Cho - Han
+Cho-han is a dice game played in gambling houses of feudal Japan.
+Two six-sided dice are rolled in a cup, and gamblers must guess if the sum is even (cho) or odd (han).
+The house takes a small cut of all winnings.
+The simple random number generation and basic math used to determine odd or even sums makes this project suitable for beginers like me.